gitter-badger/stellaris-digital-frame/README.md

 - a slideshow of the pictures on the sdcard
 - choose a picture and show it

+Note:
+- Has support for 256 colors bmps only.

 Dependencies:
 - Texas Instruments Graphics lib
 - Texas Instruments Driver Lib